bwasty/vulkan-tutorial-rs/README.md

 Vulkano handles calling `vkDestroyXXX`/`vkFreeXXX` in the `Drop` implementation of all wrapper objects, so we will skip all cleanup code.

 ##### Integrating ~GLFW~ winit
-Instead of GLFW we're using [winit](https://github.com/tomaka/winit), an alternative window managment library written in pure Rust.
+Instead of GLFW we'll be using [winit](https://github.com/tomaka/winit), an alternative window managment library written in pure Rust.

 Add this to your Cargo.toml:
 ```